Goerofmuns/korabl/IDEAS.md

 * create proper resolution scaling
 * get texture manager to auto scan textures
 * get gui into own files
+* add support for multiple spacecraft
+* draw a soyuz or apollo

 ## TKS
 IMPORTANT: Model spacecraft, then on update change colliders, then on render change textures.